nsg21/PasswordRunes/README.md

 However, having a utility that is capable of scanning the image of rectangular arrangement of runes and converting it into a usable password seems like a good idea.
 The pattern structure of the runes is simple and regular.
 It may be possible to create an implementation of a simple scanner that can be complrehended and trusted by an average crypto-nerd.

-DiceKeys has such scanning component (in a form of javascript library).
+DiceKeys has such scanning component (in a form of Javascript library).
 I cannot comment yet on its readability.

 ## Other projects